Torksi/rql/README.md

 - Added better functionality for `search` statement
 - Added grouping option for `comp` statement via `config` statement
 - Refactored codebase to improve maintainability and readability
+- Deprecated old query execution and parsing logic and moved them to `LegacyQueryExecutor` and `LegacyQueryParser`

 ## 1.8.0 (2024-04-07)